noworneverev/krishna/_pages/about.md

 ---
-layout: post
+layout: postt
 title: About
 permalink: /about/
 ---

-I'm a CPA who is interested in programming.

-This blog is built to document my learning progress and share the things which might be useful as well.

-I am a slow walker, but I'm moving forward step by step.

-I know I can't be everthing to everyone, however, I can be something to someone ... even a lot of someones.
+I'm currently working as a staff in one of the Big 4 in Taiwan.

+I don't know how far I could go, but I gotta do something.

 **Does the blog deserve a star?**